 Maggie Henríquez, CEO of Krug Champagne.

-I had the pleasure of sharing a glass of Krug with Maggie in Miami, who when not travelling the world is at Krug’s headquarters in Champagne, France, managing the house’s international operations.
+I had the pleasure of sharing a glass of Krug with Maggie in Miami, who when not traveling the world is at Krug’s headquarters in Champagne, France, managing the house’s international operations.
 One may ask how she made it to the top of a highly competitive world.
 She is the first Hispanic woman to hold a position of this prestige in the industry.
-“It was a mixture of coincidences”, says Maggie, “I’ve always enjoyed what I do, every minute of my life, I never complain and I don’t like people who complain so combined with lots of dedication, compromise and hard work, that is how I made it.”
+“It was a mixture of coincidences”, says Maggie, “I’ve always enjoyed what I do, every minute of my life, I never complain and I don’t like people who complain so combined with lots of dedication, compromise, and hard work, that is how I made it.”

 The wine industry was not Maggie Henriquez’s first career choice, but it was part of the family tradition.
 “My dad was the director of Morris E. Curiel group – Macosarto, in the cosmetics division, it also distributed wine and spirits, and I started working with him but in the systems department because I am a systems engineer, and at the time most systems didn’t work, I did a good job and in 1982, at a very young age they asked me to be in charge of all systems for this company.
 In 1986, I wanted a change to the world of wine and spirits and I got it.”
 Since then, she has been in the industry with one exception.
 “In 1995, I left to Harvard”– Maggie has an Advanced Management degree from the prestigious university- “to study and update my career, and I was then recruited by Nabisco Foods Mexico.”
 It was a good decision at the time because I was alone with my two boys who were 11 and 15 and this was an industry that I could share with them.
 They would participate in the events; imagine it was all about cookies and kids’ foods.”
 After that, she received an offer to lead the Moët Hennessy house in Argentina.
-Her career at Nabisco, and the way she overturned the billing efforts in the middle of a crisis was the determinant for the offer.
+Her career at Nabisco and the way she overturned the billing efforts in the middle of a crisis was the determinant for the offer.

 Maggie defines the wine and spirits world as “full of history and tradition, an industry hard to leave behind”.
 She remembers that from a very young age, she would have a sip of Moët Chandon on New Year’s Eve, which would eventually develop her curiosity for this business.
 But she immediately clarifies that her favorite drink in the world is Krug Champagne.
 “I never get bored of it.
 My husband calls me boring but for me it is not.”
 Her husband is Gerard Sibourd-Baudry, managing director, of Caves Legrand, the Parisian wine sellers house, they both live in Paris.
 Her two adult sons from her previous marriage reside in Mexico.
-“I am a grandmother of a three year old and the second grandchild will be born in October.”
+“I am a grandmother of a three-year-old and the second grandchild will be born in October.”

 Henríquez describes her arrival to Paris as the hardest to adapt away from Venezuela, her homeland.
 “But it wasn’t because of the city, it was the business moment, I couldn’t solve what I set out to do in Krug right away.
 Krug is full of history and luxury and that was the challenge, to communicate that.”
 She adds, “in real luxury, communication is totally related to the brand’s history and the connection to its founders.”
 Maggie merges easily into the Parisian scene, rides her bicycle around the city, including to the train station from where she shuttles to Champagne daily.